sainjacobs/EIS-Appendix-Generation/README.md

 	2) In the "fields" list on line 15, specify the same field variables that you specified in the DSS Reader to retrieve from the DSS files.
 These correspond to the B part in the DSS pathname.
 	3) In line 18 in the "alts" list, specify the same run names that you provided in the DSSReader (such as NAA, Alt1, etc.) All names should be exactly the same, except that
 	"Baseline" should be referred to as "NAA" in these scripts.
+Write the file names without quotation marks.
 	4) In line 20, define the "report_type" variable as either "flow", "elevation", or "diversion" for a CalSim appendix, "temperature" for a HEC5Q appendix, or "salinity" for a DSM2 appendix.
 	5) In line 24, define the "appendix_prefix" with the prefix you want for all appendix tables and figures in your report.
 Include a leading space.